Driving the Alpine Ohakune Mountain Road in NZ

 Located within the Tongariro National Park, the road is totally sealed.
 It’s 16.2 km (10 miles) long.
-It tops out at 1.630 metres- (5,347ft) above the sea level.
+It tops out at 1.630m (5,347ft) above the sea level.
 The road offers stunning views.
 It’s one of New Zealand’s most spectacular roads.
 On a clear day, you can see as far as the South Island.
 Along the way on the road are numerous points of interest.

 Is Ohakune Mountain Road steep?

-Starting from Old Station Road, the road is 16.2 km.
+Starting at Old Station Road, the road is 16.2 km.
 Over this distance the elevation gain is 1015 meters.
 The average gradient is 6.26%, with some parts up to 15%.
 This is an alpine environment, so the weather can change quickly and it can get cold.
 Huge-leafed mountain cabbage trees with silvery under-sided leaves dot the roadside.
 A chairlift service road (-39.298138, 175.547266) climbs up to 2.052m (6,732ft) above the sea level.

 How long does it take to drive the Ohakune Mountain Road?